patrick-finley-ui/uipathCustomHtmlTasks/README.md

-### Why Create a Custom HTML Component with an AI? 🤖
+### Why Create a AI-Generated Custom HTML Component App? 🤖
 Creating dynamic user experiences for human-in-the-loop tasks in Action Center is crucial for selling a modern, intuitive UX that gets people excited about review agents and automation outputs.
 While this has traditionally required deep knowledge of HTML, CSS, and JavaScript, using an AI IDE like **Cursor** changes the game.
 It allows you to build these components faster than ever, with **almost no coding knowledge**.
 The AI acts as your expert front-end developer, translating your requirements directly into a functional, professional-looking application.

 ***